sally358/dpfe/README.md

 # IMPORTANT NOTES:
 * Imagine that the "blockers" tab does not exist
 * DO NOT start exporting drills until the previous drills were exported and the download started.
-IT WILL BREAK YOUR SOLVER AND YOU WILL HAVE TO RESTART IT TO EXPORT NEXT DRILLS.
+IT WILL BREAK YOUR SOLVER AND YOU WILL HAVE TO RESTART IT TO EXPORT NEW DRILLS.

 the next section is from original DP by b-inary.